TurtleCode84/TurtleCode84/README.md

 ### About me:
 - Full-stack web developer, active maintainer of several web projects
-- Network administrator for my own and other network systems
+- Network engineer & administrator for my own and other network systems

 _More coming soon..._